Skip to content

 Each engine manages its own memory independently:

-• Ollama: Managed by Ollama server
+• Ollama: Managed by the Ollama server

 • Transformers: LRU eviction with VRAM tracking

 When multiple engines are loaded, be aware of total GPU memory usage.
+OpenAI-compatible engines that connect to remote servers don't use local GPU memory.

 Adding Custom Engines